eklem/eklem-headline-parser/README.md

 Determines the most relevant keywords in a headline by considering article context.
 Works for Node.js and the browser.
 Started as a forked version of [TessMyers](https://github.com/TessMyers) [headline-parser](https://github.com/TessMyers/headline-parser).

+## Demo
+Check out the [browser demo](https://fergiemcdowall.github.io/stopword/dist/stopword.0.3.2.js), or have a look at it's source files.

 ## Usage

 ### Node.js